Battle of Remagen

 The sudden capture of a bridge across the Rhine was front-page news in American newspapers.
 The unexpected availability of a bridgehead on the eastern side of the Rhine more than two weeks in advance of Operation Plunder allowed Allied high commander Dwight Eisenhower to alter his plans to end the war.
 The Allies were able to rapidly transport five divisions across the Rhine into the Ruhr, Germany's industrial heartland.
 The bridge had endured months of aircraft bombing, direct artillery hits, near misses, and deliberate demolition attempts.
 It finally collapsed at 3:00 pm on 17 March, killing 33 American engineers and wounding 63.
-But by then U.S. Army combat engineers had finished building a tactical steel treadway bridge and a heavy duty pontoon bridge followed by a Bailey bridge across the Rhine.
-Over 125,000 troops established a bridgehead of six divisions, about 125,000 troops, with accompanying tanks, artillery pieces, and trucks, across the Rhine.
+But by then U.S. Army combat engineers had finished building a M1940 aluminum-alloy treadway bridge and a M1938 pontoon bridge followed by a Bailey bridge across the Rhine.
+Over 125,000 troops established a bridgehead of six divisions, with accompanying tanks, artillery pieces, and trucks, across the Rhine.
 The Americans broke out of the bridgehead on 25 March 1945, 18 days after the bridge was captured.
 Some German and American military authorities agreed that capturing the bridge shortened the war, although one German general disputed this.

 The Ludendorff Bridge was not rebuilt following World War II.
 In 2020, plans were initiated to build a replacement suspension bridge for pedestrians and cyclists.
 There is no other river crossing for 44 km (27 mi) and few ferries.
 Local communities indicated an interest to help fund the project and an engineer was commissioned to draw up plans.